RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 In this default configuration, traffic between pods on the same node is propagated by the Linux kernel and traffic between pods on different nodes uses the host network.
 Thus the pod network overlays the host network.
-This overlay encapsulates traffic between nodes which in UDP tunnels.
+This overlay encapsulates traffic between nodes in UDP tunnels.
 Cilium supports both VXLAN and Geneve encapsulation schemes.

 Check your tunnel type: